 11. Visit StoneHenge in the U.K.

-Mysterious Stonehenge often tops of the list of history enthusiasts.
+Mysterious Stonehenge often tops of the lists of history enthusiasts.
 The prehistoric monument dates back to 3100 BC and we still have not unlocked most of its secrets.

 12. Kayak through the grottos of croatia

 Croatia is full of hidden gems, which is why it’s fast the rise as a popular European destination.
-One experience that stands out even her is kayaking through the underground turquoise waters of the Blue Grotto.
+One experience that stands out even here is kayaking through the underground turquoise waters of the Blue Grotto.

 13. Experience the Rio Carnival in Brazil

 Thousands of people turn out to watch, cheer, dance and sing along.
 It might be overwhelming for young children but for you are and your teens it can be an awe-inspiring experience.

 14. Iguazu Falls in Argentina